 How do you get readers to your blog/increase traffic?

-So, I covered this briefly above in growing your blog.
+I covered this briefly above in growing your blog.
 But if you want to talk about getting traffic to your blog in the most literal sense, you need to market your blog posts just like you’d do anything else.
 I suggest:

-- Pinterest (check out this helpful post) Pinterest is an amazing way to get traffic.
+- Pinterest (check out this helpful post).
+Pinterest is an amazing way to get traffic.
 Always create Pinterest-worthy images to make pinning easier.
 Post your pins with great captions.
-I also suggest using Group Boards, which the post I linked above doesn’t cover.
+I also suggest using group boards, which the post I linked above doesn’t cover.

 - Write content people want to read.
 Seems simple, I know.
 But it’s not always.
-Sometimes we get into a habit of writing what we want to write.
-Which is OK, but it shouldn’t be the ONLY thing we consider.
+Sometimes we get into a habit of writing what we want to write, which is OK, but it shouldn’t be the ONLY thing we consider.
 Sometimes we need to listen to our audience and hear what they want to read.
 Look at posts that get a lot of traffic, etc.

 - Give it time.
 It’s not going to happen overnight.
 Stick with it.
 Learn as you go.
 And always look at your analytics to see the top-performing posts and where the traffic is currently coming from.